-APOC3 is a CVD risk factor due to its association triglyceride with increased levels.
-Antisense oligonucleotides (ASOs) are novel therapeutic agents that bind mRNA leading to its degradation.
+APOC3 is a CVD risk factor due to its association with triglyceride levels. increased Antisense oligonucleotides (ASOs) are novel therapeutic agents that bind mRNA leading to its degradation.
 An ASO to APOC3 was found to lower APOC3 and triglyceride levels.
-A RCT evaluating this ASO in patients with hypertriglyceridemia (fasting triglyceride levels between 350-2000 mg/dl if not on triglyceridelowering therapy, or 225-2000 mg/dl if on a fibrate) found that it led to reductions in triglyceride levels of 30-71% over the 13-week trial period.
+A RCT evaluating this ASO in patients with hypertriglyceridemia (fasting triglyceride levels between 350-2000 mg/dL if not on triglyceridelowering therapy, or 225-2000 mg/dL if on a fibrate) found that it led to reductions in triglyceride levels of 30-71% over the 13-week trial period.
 After the ASO was discontinued triglyceride levels returned towards baseline levels over the next 13 weeks.
-There were no safety concerns in this trial (94).
-In the APPROACH trial 66 patients with monogenic chlyomicronemia were randomly given a placebo or volanesorsen (300mg once weekly).
-The group treated with volanesorsen had TG levels lowered to less than 750 mg/dl in 77% of the patients at 3 months compared to 10% in patients treated with the placebo (101).
-A common side effect with volanesorsen is thrombocytopenia and it is currently only approved for use in Europe.
-(101) Studies using this approach to target triglycerides as a CVD risk factor are ongoing.
-Furthermore, inhibition of APOC3 may be a therapeutic option in individuals with LPL deficiency (95); at present there are no effective therapies except for extreme dietary restrictions for these individuals.
+There were no safety concerns in this trial (108).